divs1210/cljos/Readme.md

           :pop  (let [x (last @s)]
                   (swap! s (comp pop vec))
                   x)
-          :this @s))))
+          :vec  (vec @s)))))

-which returns a closure that is basically what an Object in traditional OO is.
+which returns a closure that is basically what an Object in traditional OO is, and can be interacted with by calling methods.
+Observe how it is automatically thread-safe.

+#Limitations
+* No *this* pointer!
+This is a severe limitation that I plan to address soon.

+#License
+This code has been released under the EPL license, same as Clojure.